Chinchillas are slippery little buggers.

-It is also essential to understand what others are saying about this question and other dangers that could potentially present themselves if you do decide to allow your chinchilla to wear a harness.
+It is also important to know what others are saying about this question and what other dangers could potentially present themselves, if you do decide to put your chinchilla in a harness.

 Fortunately, that is exactly what I intend to break down for you in today’s brief overview of using a harness for your chinchilla.

 I want to start diving into why harnesses for chinchillas are not the best idea.
 First and foremost, the chinchilla is not an animal that is meant to be walked.